shawnbrown/get_reader/README.md

 get_reader
 ==========

 Get `reader` objects, like those returned by `csv.reader()`, from various data sources.

-Works on Python 3.8 through 3.2, 2.7, and 2.6:
+The same syntax works on both Python 2.x and 3.x:

 ```python
 from get_reader import get_reader